tomaspietravallo/sparkar-fdccc2020/README.md

 await meshesParent.addChild(newMesh);
 ```

-All together, the code below will create and place a face mesh on your scene; as you will see later on, this will allow you to change the amount of meshes on the scene astonishingly easily.
+All together, the code below will create and place a face mesh on your scene; this will allow you to change the amount of meshes on the scene astonishingly easily.

 ```javascript
 // ...
 Modules truncated